Overview of the Program

 - Immersions (2 x 10-hour): The goal of immersions is to use experiential learning to add translational breadth.
 All trainees are required to undertake two immersions (10-hour minimum per immersion, to include at least two of the four immersion types) in the Spring/Summer semesters.
 Immersions opportunities include clinical, laboratory (wet or dry), externships, and entrepreneurial opportunities.

 - Coursework: All trainees will be required to supplement their current training with additional coursework, depending on the trainee background.
 One course in grant writing is required.
-Additional courses that may be of interest are shown in Table 1.
 Additional courses that are not listed may also be appropriate for this program.

 - STARS-bridge Proposal: Working with primary and secondary scientific mentors, trainees will write a three-page report articulating how their primary research project could connect to a secondary sphere in future research.
 The goal of this project is to provide example-based, hands-on exploration of the opportunities and specifics to bridging translational domains.
 This short report also provides a concrete experience in team science within the mentoring model.
 Required for all trainees in Summer semester year 1.